lucifer1708/Portfolio-website/README.md

-# Do this repo require any README?
+# Do this repo requires any README?

 if yes!!
-mail me at sd08012003@gmail.com
+Mail me at sd08012003@gmail.com